Lepieu/ASLReader/README.md

 ## About the Project

-This project was created for an internship at Mangofarm Assets LLC.
-The goal was to create a Convolutional Neural Network to recognize images (or break a video into images and recognize them).
+This project was created for an internship at IPAssets Technology Inc. The goal was to create a Convolutional Neural Network to recognize images (or break a video into images and recognize them).
 The model currently is able to read American Sign Language (ASL), with 29 catgories representing each letter, as well as a few special characters, but it can be configured to recognize any type of image with any number of categories.

 ## About the Repository